 When you’re on vacation.

 Actually, 2.56 percent, if you take sleeping into account.

 Do you want more vacation and less coming home just before the kids go to bed?
 At least, while they’re still young enough to want to hang out with you?

 Us too.
-So we’re taking a year off to spend time with our kids.
+So we saved up for five years to take a year off to travel with our kids.

 – The Best Vacation Savings Account for Our Year of Family Travel

 – Saving Up Money for Travel – 57 Easy Ways To Cut Costs

 – Is Selling on Etsy Worth It?
 How I Helped Fund our Family Sabbatical by Selling Vintage Craft Supplies